DefoeZhang/data-engineering-aws-credit-card-transactions/README.md

 # The Data Set
 The dataset [Credit Card Transactions Fraud Detection](https://www.kaggle.com/kartik2112/fraud-detection) is sourced from Kaggle.
-It is simulated with info of transactions, customers, merchants, and whether each transaction is fraud.
+It is simulated with info of transactions, customers, merchants, and whether each transaction is a potential fraud.
 The reason why I choose this dataset is that it provides enough details for each major section.
 For example, transaction info includes date, time, credit card/transaction number and etc. Customer info includes location, job, dob, gender and etc. The dataset not only meets the needs of transactional purpose but also of analytical purpose.

 There are also concerns with the dataset although the advantages outweigh the disadvantages in my use case.
 One of the problems is that the dataset doesn't have customer and merchant IDs which is important for database normalization if the data needs to be stored in a relational database.
 In this case, I'll need to generate IDs for the customers and merchants.